America’s Militarized Police

 And not only that, rather than

-America went the other way and said, no, let's overwhelm these neighborhoods with full military-style force by equipping the police with military weapons and armor.
+America went the other way and said, nope, let's overwhelm these neighborhoods with full military style force by equipping the police with military weapons and armor.
+And

-He was like, this report, he felt like it was an indictment on his presidency.
+He felt like it was an indictment on his presidency.

 And he was like, I don't like the way it makes me look.

-And so not only did he never even address it, but apparently when you have commissions like this, there are these customary letters thanking the commissioners for their service that they draw up, that the president sign.
+And so not only did he never even address it, but uh apparently when you have commissions like this there are these customary letters thanking the commissioners for their service that they draw up that the president sign

-No, they sent him out without his signature because he was being a big fat baby about the whole thing.
+uh i think they drew up those letters but he he wouldn't even sign those no they sent him out without his signature because he was being a big fat baby about the whole thing

-But yeah, because he ignored it publicly and because they refused to implement any of the stuff it went.
+that's essentially what happened Yeah, sure.
+But yeah, because he ignored it publicly and because they refused to implement any of the stuff, it went,

 So even though Johnson ignored it or his administration didn't implement anything,